Skip to content

 Wisconsin Historical Society1

 Counties of interest used in estimate include: Colbert, Elmore, Franklin, Jackson, Lauderdale, Lawrence, Limestone, Madison, Marshall, Montgomery, Morgan and Tallapoosa in Alabama.
 Baxter, Independence, Izard and Marion in Arkansas.
 Clay, Columbia, Gwinnett and Richmond in Georgia.
-Alexander, Gallatin, Hardin, Kane, Lasalle, Massac and Pulaski in Illinois.
+Alexander, Gallatin, Hardin, Kane, Lasalle, Massac, Pulaski and Will in Illinois.
 Allen, Clark, Floyd, Harrison, Henry, Howard, La Porte, Lawrence, Orange, Porter, Spencer, St. Joseph, Tippecanoe, Vanderburgh, Warrick, Washington and Whitley in Indiana.
 Dickinson, Douglas, Geary, Johnson, Shawnee and Wabaunsee in Kansas.
-Boone, Bourbon, Bracken, Breathitt, Caldwell, Carroll, Casey, Christian, Clark, Edmonson, Estill, Fayette, Floyd, Franklin, Greenup, Hancock, Harrison, Hopkins, Jefferson, Jessamine, Johnson, Laurel, Lewis, Livingston, Logan, Lyon, Madison, Marshall, Mason, Mccracken, Mccreary, Mercer, Morgan, Nicholas, Perry, Pike, Powell, Robertson, Scott, Todd, Trigg and Union in Kentucky.
+Boone, Bourbon, Bracken, Breathitt, Caldwell, Carroll, Casey, Christian, Clark, Edmonson, Estill, Fayette, Floyd, Franklin, Greenup, Hancock, Harrison, Henderson, Hopkins, Jefferson, Jessamine, Johnson, Laurel, Lewis, Livingston, Logan, Lyon, Madison, Marshall, Mason, Mccracken, Mccreary, Mercer, Morgan, Nicholas, Perry, Pike, Powell, Robertson, Scott, Todd, Trigg and Union in Kentucky.
 Allegany, Cecil, Harford and Montgomery in Maryland.
 Allegan, Berrien, Emmet, Hillsdale, Ionia, Jackson, Kalamazoo, Kent, Mackinac, Macomb, Mecosta, Missaukee, Monroe, Newaygo, Ottawa, Saginaw and Wayne in Michigan.
 Cape Girardeau, Christian, Franklin, Gasconade, Perry, Scott, Shannon and Stone in Missouri.
 Adams, Allen, Ashland, Ashtabula, Athens, Auglaize, Belmont, Brown, Butler, Carroll, Champaign, Clark, Clermont, Clinton, Columbiana, Coshocton, Crawford, Cuyahoga, Darke, Defiance, Delaware, Erie, Fairfield, Fayette, Franklin, Fulton, Gallia, Geauga, Greene, Guernsey, Hamilton, Hancock, Hardin, Harrison, Henry, Highland, Hocking, Holmes, Huron, Jackson, Jefferson, Knox, Lake, Lawrence, Licking, Logan, Lorain, Lucas, Madison, Mahoning, Marion, Medina, Meigs, Mercer, Miami, Monroe, Montgomery, Morgan, Morrow, Muskingum, Noble, Ottawa, Paulding, Perry, Pickaway, Pike, Portage, Preble, Putnam, Richland, Ross, Sandusky, Scioto, Seneca, Shelby, Stark, Summit, Trumbull, Tuscarawas, Union, Van Wert, Vinton, Warren, Washington, Wayne, Williams, Wood and Wyandot in Ohio.
 Allegheny, Berks, Bucks, Cambria, Cumberland, Dauphin, Fayette, Juniata, Lancaster, Lebanon, Luzerne, Lycoming, Northumberland, Perry, Philadelphia, Pike and Wyoming in Pennsylvania.
 Anderson, Benton, Bradley, Campbell, Cheatham, Claiborne, Coffee, Davidson, Franklin, Hamilton, Henry, Hickman, Humphreys, Jefferson, Loudon, Marshall, Maury, Mcminn, Meigs, Monroe, Perry, Polk, Rhea, Roane, Smith, Stewart, Trousdale and White in Tennessee.
 Clarke, Frederick, Loudoun, Rockingham, Shenandoah, Smyth and Tazewell in Virginia.

 Get in touch